A measles outbreak has been spreading like wildfire, shining an unfavorable spotlight on the anti-vaccination movement.

 And while not giving your child their shots is increasingly becoming taboo, a growing number of people are thinking about delaying some of their child’s immunizations.

 That’s not a good idea, say pediatricians and public health officials.
 Not for measles or anything else, no matter how insignificant a threat you think the disease may pose to your child.

 Shots to protect against measles and other infectious diseases, they say, should be given as directed by the U.S. Centers for Disease Control and Prevention (CDC).

 In an interview with Healthline, Dr. Gail Shust, a pediatric infectious disease specialist at the Kravis Children’s Hospital at Mount Sinai in New York City put it bluntly.

 “There’s a lot of misinformation out there, and people have this general notion that too many immunizations at once are overtaxing to the immune system,” she said.
 “But there’s no basis for that.
 That’s not real.
 It’s just kind of a general thing that people say, and for whatever reason it has stuck, and it’s preying upon the fears of parents.”

-The CDC recommends a child be vaccinated for more than a dozen diseases, resulting in up to 30 shots by age 6.
+The CDC recommends a child be vaccinated for , resulting in up to 30 shots by age 6.
 The shots come in batches of as many as six during the same office visit.

-Shust and other doctors say they understand the concerns of parents, but long established research has determined there is no scientific evidence that several immunizations overload your child’s immune system.
+Shust and other doctors say they understand the concerns of parents, but long established research has determined that several immunizations overload your child’s immune system.